kayetter/QMSDemo-docs/docs/01-DDP/project-dev-plan.md

 - Implementation of ad hoc subsample management features.
 - Refactor of existing Default Results Entry custom control for the result entry worksheet to include subsampling feature.
-- Creation of an admin interface for configuring subsample settings.
+- Creation of an admin interface for configuring subsample settings to allow creation and deletion.
 - Ensuring all functionalities meet the specified requirements and acceptance criteria.

 ## 4. Deliverables